Frequently Asked Questions

 Where and when do I get my marriage licence?

-In Alberta, a marriage licence is good for three months from the date of purchase.
+A marriage licence is good for three months from the date of purchase.
 Visit a registry agent office to fill in a marriage licence application.
-More information, including a link to find an office in your area, can be found here: www.servicealberta.ca/marriage-licence.cfm.
-A couple must apply together for their marriage licence – some exceptions may apply, check with a registry agent for details
+More information, including a link to find an office in your area, can be found here: https://www.alberta.ca/get-marriage-licence.aspx.
+A couple must apply together for their marriage licence – some exceptions may apply, check with a registry agent for details.

-In BC, a marriage licence is good for three months from the date of purchase.
+A marriage licence is good for three months from the date of purchase.
 You must show primary identification for each partner.
-You can search for a Marriage Licence Issuer here: www.vs.gov.bc.ca/cgi-bin/search/marriage_offices.cgi
+You can search for a Marriage Licence Issuer here: https://connect.health.gov.bc.ca/marriage-offices

 If you were divorced outside Canada, you will have to provide divorce documentation to the provincial government to be validated.
 Documents in languages other than English and French, will have to be translated.